MicrosoftDocs/Viva/Viva/insights/Use/pm-home.md

 * **Team effectiveness** - Nimble companies can more efficiently adapt to market changes and gain a true competitive advantage.
 The insights in this section show if your team has time to collaborate for rapid innovation, and to focus and produce higher quality work.

 * **My team's data** - Insights are scoped to your team's data, including employees who you directly or indirectly manage within your defined organizational group.
 The date range shows you the most recent [Organizational data](organizational-data.md) that's been uploaded to and processed in Workplace Analytics, including the current date range and the number of *measured employees* in your team.
-Your Workplace Analytics admin can give you more details about uploads and measured employees.
+Your Viva Insights or Workplace Analytics admin can give you more details about uploads and measured employees.

 The following shows what your managers will see in [My Team in Viva Insights](viva-insights-my-team.md).